SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.03.md

 Notably, [WavTokenizer [90]](../../Models/Speech_Neural_Codec/2024.08.29_WavTokenizer.md) has already achieved an impressive compression rate of 40Hz.
 Integrating a single-layer quantizer with dialogue systems is promising, as it allows for rapid extraction of speech features on the input side and significantly reduces the burden of autoregressive modeling.

-### 3.3.4·With Text Guidance vs Without Text Guidance
+### 3.3.4·With Text Guidance vs Without Text Guidance: 文本引导与无文本引导

 In practice, researchers have found direct speech-to-speech generation challenging ([Mini-Omni [222]](../../Models/SpeechLM/2024.08.27_Mini-Omni.md); [Mini-Omni2 [223]](../../Models/SpeechLM/2024.10.15_Mini-Omni2.md); [LLaMA-Omni [57]](../../Models/SpeechLM/2024.09.10_LLaMA-Omni.md)) due to complex mapping relationships, so intermediate texts are often generated to achieve higher generation quality.
 Current end-to-end dialogue systems commonly adopt one of two strategies: one ([LLaMA-Omni [57]](../../Models/SpeechLM/2024.09.10_LLaMA-Omni.md); [IntrinsicVoice [248]](../../Models/SpeechLM/2024.10.09_IntrinsicVoice.md)) generates the hidden states corresponding to the text response first, which are then post-processed to obtain speech tokens; the other ([Mini-Omni [222]](../../Models/SpeechLM/2024.08.27_Mini-Omni.md); [Mini-Omni2 [223]](../../Models/SpeechLM/2024.10.15_Mini-Omni2.md); [Moshi [44]](../../Models/SpeechLM/2024.09.17_Moshi.md)) generates text and speech tokens in parallel.